 Kaira Jewel Lingo is a Dharma teacher and lived as an ordained nun for 15 years in Thich Nhat Hanh’s Order of Interbeing, and is now based in New York.
 She provides individual spiritual mentoring and leads retreats internationally, offering mindfulness programs for educators, parents and youth in schools, in addition to activists, people of color, artists and families.
 She mentors with the Mindfulness Meditation Teacher Certification Program, was lead teacher for Mindful Schools’ year long training for educators, teaches teens and adults with Inward Bound Mindfulness Education, and is a guiding teacher for One Earth Sangha.
 She edited Thich Nhat Hanh’s Planting Seeds: Practicing Mindfulness with Children and has been published in numerous other books and magazines.
 She explores the interweaving of art, play, ecology and embodied mindfulness practice and is an InterPlay leader.
 Read her recent article, In Times of Crisis Call Upon the Strength of Peace, published in Lion’s Roar magazine.

-Angel Grant guides meditations that address death and dying, along with other potentially difficult life experiences - like addiction and trauma - while focusing on freedom.
+Angel Grant guides meditations that address death and dying, along with other potentially difficult life experiences — like addiction and trauma — while focusing on freedom.
 She is Co-founder of Death Over Dinner, Head of Content for EOL at RoundGlass and Mama to Sebastian.
-She has been teaching meditation, yoga and sharing talks on how to waking up to present moment awareness since 2004.
+She has been teaching meditation, yoga and sharing talks on waking up to present moment awareness since 2004.
 Angel served as Co-founder of Yoga in Common in coastal SC and, since 2010, has led teacher trainings combining non-dual teachings with work in emotional and somatic intelligence.
-She leads death meditation facilitator trainings, workshops, retreats, and works 1-on-1 to integrate issues from the past that disrupt the present.
+She leads death meditation facilitator trainings, workshops, retreats, and works 1-on-1 with issues from the past that disrupt the present.

 Dream Mullick writes, teaches, produces and dreams from a small cottage on the edge of the Pacific Ocean in Big Sur—in dedication to birthing a more resilient world.